silkroadnomad/DoichainPlaygroundSvelte/README.md

 - [ ] use a better entropy / random generator

 ## Bugs
-- [ ] when spending an utxo for some reason it could be re-used (choosen by checkbox) for a new transaction
+- [ ] when spending an utxo, for some reason it could be re-used (choosen by checkbox) for a new transaction
 - [ ] Chrome does not connect to local Electrum websocket with self signed ssl certificate - warning and fix needed
 - [x] ~~sending doiAmount to an address sents the fee instead of doiAmount~~
 - [ ] connecting a failing Electrumx node needs to try the next server and remove it from the current list
 - [x] dc1qeefktgyshgm0hackjds55ry2l2936fw2uegw09 doesn't show any transactions or takes very long
-- [ ] changing network doesn't result in changing addresses in +page.svelte
+- [x] changing network doesn't result in changing addresses in +page.svelte